Niolon/XHARPy/docs/source/commandline.rst

 Command Line Interface
 ======================

-There is a basic command line interface for using xHARPy with GPAW starting from a SHELXL refinement.
+There is a basic command line interface for using XHARPy with GPAW starting from a SHELXL refinement.
 After you have installed xharpy, it is available from terminal by typing: